electricbookworks/ebw-training/must-have-tech-skills/text/03-tools.md

 > In traditional Word–InDesign–PDF workflows, good typesetters act as concierges, translating intended structure into actual document structure.
 In multi-format editing, there is often no typesetter to do this.
 So editors now bear this responsibility.

 Plain-text markdown is one useful way to do this, because markdown forces us to be explicit about things like headings (and blockquotes, italics, links, and more).
 Alternatively, responsible editors should learn how to use their WYSIWYG editor's styling functions to 'tag' things like headings, so that those elements are correctly marked up in the file's underlying code.

-## Constraints versus creativity

-As you can tell by now, working with new editing tools means navigating new kinds of constraints on your creativity.
-Picking the right tool can be about deciding what constraints you *want* for a given job.

-For instance, if you're doing heavy development editing, you want to be in a creative headspace, not thinking about the technicalities of perfect structure and tagging.
-Working in Google Docs is probably best, especially if you're collaborating with others.

-But if you're doing copy editing or implementing proof corrections, it can be far better to work in a plain-text editor, with a monospace font (where all characters have the same width), so that structure and errors are easier to spot, without the distractions of design and formatting.

-That is, when you're *creating*, you need to use whatever tool feels most natural – to find the shortest distance between your brain and the words.
-But when you're preparing a manuscript for production, your brain is focused on structure and accuracy, and markdown comes into its own.
-Design disappears and you can really control exactly what goes into the text.

 ## Open software and standards